Categories

 Links:

-For the full judgment (in English), see here.
+For full judgments by the District Court and Appeals Court (in English), see here and here.

 One reply on “Milieudefensie and others v.
 Royal Dutch Shell PLC”